jessicakoubi/talk_introduction_to_qt/INSTALL.md

 # Install

-The examples for this series have been tested on python 3.8 and 3.9 but should work on earlier versions of python 3 as well.
+The examples for this series PySide6 version have been tested on python 3.10 but should work on earlier versions of python 3 as well.

 The external libraries needed are in the [requirements.txt](requirements.txt) file and can be installed with pip.
-Ideally in a virtual environement using [venv](https://docs.python.org/3.8/library/venv.html) for example as shown below.
+Ideally in a virtual environement using [venv](https://docs.python.org/3.10/library/venv.html) for example as shown below.

+On Linux or MacOS

 ```sh
 git clone git@github.com:jessicakoubi/talk_introduction_to_qt.git